OpeningDesign/CTR/CA/Site Reports and Photos/20200515/20200515 - CTR - Site Report.md

 - There were a number of conditions throughout the project where the girder truss that supports the jack trusses at the corner conditons was not sistered together (or it doesn't appear they were) as outlined in the truss shops.
 See truss shops for exact detail for sistering

-- There was a number of holddown throughout the project that were missing.
+- There was a number of holddowns throughout the project that were missing.
 Confirmed with GC that they are still in the process of installing

   <!--